cirelote/iamis/README.md

 # iamis
-Interactive Analytical Monitoring IoT System, or just IAMIS
+Analytical Monitoring IoT System, or just IAMIS.
+This is the main repository tying together all components of the system: hardware, backend, and frontend.